oidc-wp/openid-connect-generic/readme.txt

 * Readme fix: @thijskh - Fix syntax error in example openid-connect-generic-login-button-text
 * Feature: @slavicd - Allow override of the plugin by posting credentials to wp-login.php
+* Feature: @gassan - New action on use login
 * Fix: @daggerhart - Avoid double question marks in auth url query string
 * Fix: @drzraf - wp-cli bootstrap must not inhibit custom rewrite rules
 * Syntax change: @mullikine - Change PHP keywords to comply with PSR2